Twilight2/Forgotten-Relics/README.md

 2. Add some of relics themed around Runic Shield.
 3. Invent alternative Runic Shield handler (for previously mentioned relics).
 4. Review overall balancing.

+Funny Fact #192-17MK2: Ironically, Superposition Handler has nothing to do with Ring of Superposition.
+Not directly, at least.